 Further improvements in energy efficiency can be achieved by deploying additional adiabatic cooling, improvements to device efficiency, the control methodology and a more efficient hydraulic architecture.

 Adiabatic cooling is a natural physical process by which air is passed through water droplets.
 The heat transfer from air to water causes the water to evaporate and the air temperature to fall.
 This is known as a constant enthalpy process because the overall energy within the air does not change.

-Water is misted into the air stream entering the condenser’s air flow and evaporates into the airstream which reduces the air temperature.
-Lowering the condenser’s temperature in this way reduces the chiller energy consumption and increases economiser hours.
+Water is misted into the air stream entering the condenser's air flow and evaporates into the airstream which reduces the air temperature.
+Lowering the condenser's temperature in this way reduces the chiller energy consumption and increases economiser hours.
 Adiabatic cooling is typically used in warm dry climates, provided there is a plentiful source of water.
-For the Frankfurt data centre, adding adiabatic cooling improved energy savings by a further 6% over the baseline.
+For the Frankfurt data center, adding adiabatic cooling improved energy savings by a further 6% over the baseline.

-Data centre infrastructure vendors continue to develop their power and cooling products to maximise efficiency.
+Data Center infrastructure vendors continue to develop their power and cooling products to maximise efficiency.
 Examples or recent advancements in the cooling space include variable frequency drives for existing chillers and variable speed fans in CRAHs.
 By selecting and deploying such energy-conscious equipment, an operator can help to improve overall efficiency throughout a facility.